mrkaleArduinoLib/gbj_appota/README.md

 <a id="library"></a>

 # gbj\_appota
 This is an application library, which is used usually as a project library for particular PlatformIO project.
-It encapsulates the functionality of the `OTA` (Over The Air) firmware update.
+It encapsulates the functionality of the <abbr title='Over The Air'>OTA</abbr> firmware update.
 The encapsulation provides following advantages:

 * Functionality is hidden from the main sketch.
 * The library follows the principle `separation of concerns`.